“A MUSEUM FOR CANOES? How can there be a museum for canoes?” I thought to myself. Yet when I reflected on the question, the answer became obvious.

 McKeiver took us on a detailed historical canoe journey from Eastern Canada to the West Coast and to the Arctic.

-As we explored the museum, he showed us a variety of watercraft — from the skinon- frame kayaks of the Inuit of Baffin Island, to the bark canoes of the extinct Beothuk of Newfoundland, and westward to the large ocean-going dugouts of the peoples of the Pacific Northwest, and then northward to the wood-and-canvas watercraft used by Aboriginals and European settlers of the Mackenzie River Delta.
+As we explored the museum, he showed us a variety of watercraft — from the skinon- frame kayaks of the Inuit of Baffin Island, to the bark canoes of the Beothuk of Newfoundland, and westward to the large ocean-going dugouts of the peoples of the Pacific Northwest, and then northward to the wood-and-canvas watercraft used by Indigenous peoples and European settlers of the Mackenzie River Delta.

 McKeiver dramatically told about each boat’s history and use.
 He knew the watercraft so well that it was as if they were his own children.